Charles Evar & Hazel West Strasburg

 When Louis had been ill for two years the doctor recommended he get his affairs in order so he placed the title deed to the farm in Fredricka's name and he died September 5, 1919.
 After her husband died she struggled to maintain the farm, especially during the depression.
 She had little help to run the farm so leased it to a sheep man, John William Healey who had recently been discharged from the army.
 Fredricka's daughter, Josephine, was very impressed with him and they were married about six months later, March 17, 1920.
 John stayed to help with the farm but with little success so had to take outside work to get the taxes paid.

-Two years later she wrote to her son Henry to come and help with the farm but when that didn't work out she and her son David tried running the farm themselves.
+Two years later she wrote to her son Henry to come and help with the farm.
+When that didn't work out she and her son David tried running the farm themselves.
 During this time her back buckled while hauling hay and from then on she walked with stooped posture.
 She was fifty-five and lived eighteen more years with that disability.

 In 1930 Josephine began having serious emotional problems and was taken the State Hospital and Fredricka took her five children to raise.
 Earlier, her daughter Katherine had married John Greenland and after the birth of her second child, she died and Fredricka took her daughter, Lois to raise so there was always a big family to feed.